apache/flink-ml/README.md

 that you may have added as dependencies to the application:
 `target/<artifact-id>-<version>.jar`.

+## <a name="benchmark"></a>Benchmark

+Flink ML provides functionalities to benchmark its machine learning algorithms.
+For detailed information, please check the [Benchmark Getting Started](./flink-ml-benchmark/README.md).

 ## <a name="documentation"></a>Documentation

 The documentation of Flink ML is located on the website: